9ae/bagel/femmenoir/Draft 3.md

 We enter a residential neighborhood where an elderly woman comes out and curses as she brings the clothes on the hanging lines back in.

+DIANE walks all the way to Bay Terrance park, and stares at the lighthouse.

 DIANE (VO)
 Even if I cry, will it matter?
-My tears will be taken away by the rain, just like the rain by the Long Island sound.
+My tears will be taken away by the rain, just like the rain by the river.

-DIANE walks all the way to Bay Terrance park, and stares at the lighthouse.

 ## Int.
 Diane's bedroom - night
 DIANE is dried up, she in wearing only underwear and Ken's sweatshirt.
-It is dark except the lights from her two Pokemon lamps.
+It is dark, except the lights from her two Pokemon lamps.
 She is rolled up fetal position and starts to cry.
 She continues throughout the night.
 Crying and shivering.

+# E. Diane follow Elanor

+## Ext.
+Elementary school - afternoon

+Elanor is greeting parents who come to pick up their kids from school.
+We reveal that Diane is watching her from a bus stop, pretending to wait for a bus.

+DIANE (VO)
+Who is the woman you've kept a secret from me.
+Am I also a secret you've kept from her?

+The last of her student leaves, and she head towards the bus stop.
+Diane shocked and is worried Elanor caught her.

+DIANE (THINKS)
+Maybe she does know about me.

+ELANOR stands on line next to DIANE on the bus stop.
+She looks at her phone and sighs

+ELANOR announce to no one in particular
+It's late again!

+- [ ] strikes up a convo as they are waiting for the delayed bus

+The bus finally arrive, it looks as if several bus loads of people are all crammed in.
+Diane and Elanor makes their way in, they find a stop in the back next to each other.
+## Int. bus - afternoon

+- [ ] they continue talking

+The bus takes a sharp turn and everyone swoosh to one side.
+Elanor gets pressed up against Diane.
+Diane tries to hold herself and Elanor still.

+DIANE (THINKS)
+If this were a rom-com it would be our meet cute.
+She'll say sorry, and we'll start talking.
+*Diane blushes at the thought.*
+If only we met under different circumstances.

+ELANOR (THINKS)
+That smell.
+So distinct, yet so familiar.

+Everyone on the bus is back i upright position.
+Elanor is still frozen and lost in thought.

+DIANE shakes Elanor
+You ok?

+ELANOR snaps out of it.
+She looks at Diane and scans her.

+ELANOR
+I'm the next stop.

+The bus makes a stop and Elanor abruptly dashes for the door.

+## Ext. street - small commercial district - afternoon

+Turns out Elanor is very far away from home, but she walks the rest of the way.